sumendar/sumendar.github.io/content/home/about.md

 I have in-depth experience on the quantitative field by formatting, managing, exploring and analysing the data.
 Build, train and evaluate machine learning models using programming languages such as Python, R, SQL and data visualizations tools such as Tableau, Power BI etc.

-I am currently pursuing PG program in Data Science and i had bachelor’s and master’s degrees with STEM discipline associated with Mathematics, Statistics, Computer science and computer application based curriculum.
+I am currently pursuing PG program in Data Science and i had bachelor’s and master’s degrees with STEM discipline associated with Mathematics, Statistics, Computer science and computer applications.

 My specialties include but are not limited to: data cleansing, data analysis, data manipulations, data visualisations and machine learning.